Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 3rd Squad, Bell is shy and reserved, and tends to shrink away from conflict.
-Previously bullied and having a poor relationship with her parents, she obtained a powerful ability after consuming a Peach, and was recruited into the MDF shortly after.
-Upon joining, she felt her power was insignificant compared to other commanders, severely impacting her self-esteem.
-However, she possesses a tenacious desire, and wishes to become braver and a better leader.
-She is particularly close with Supreme Commander Ren Yamashiro.
+Previously bullied and having a poor relationship with her parents, she obtained a powerful ability after consuming a Peach and was recruited into the MDF shortly after.
+Upon joining, she felt her power was insignificant compared to that of other commanders, severely impacting her self-esteem.
+However, she possesses a tenacious desire and wishes to become braver and a better leader.
+She is particularly close to Ren Yamashiro.
 Her ability, "Canopus", has a dual function: it can destroy any target by isolating and removing its life force, and it also grants her a healing factor which keeps her alive, regardless of her injuries.